cordialgerm/foe_foundry/data/5e_canonical/cultist.md

 ***Scimitar***. *Melee Weapon Attack:* +3 to hit, reach 5 ft., one creature. *Hit:* 4 (1d6 + 1) slashing damage.

 **Cultists** swear allegiance to dark powers such as elemental princes, demon lords, or archdevils.
 Most conceal their loyalties to avoid being ostracized, imprisoned, or executed for their beliefs.
-Unlike evil acolytes, cultists often show signs of insanity in their beliefs and practices.
+Unlike evil acolytes, cultists often show signs of insanity in their beliefs and practices.</statblock>